-Sovereign Potteries was located in Hamilton Ontario at 284 Sherman Ave North.
+Sovereign Potteries was located in Hamilton Ontario at 282 Sherman Ave N and 15 Biggar Ave Hamilton (east from 284 Sherman Ave North) 282 Sherman was also the location of Wallace Barnes & Co.
 The pottery ran east from Sherman behind the houses on the north side of Biggar Ave.
 Sovereign appears to have started in the early 1930's, was bought by Johnson Brothers(UK) in 1947 and operated until the late 1950's.
 Unfortunately, like many other lost and forgotten Hamilton industries little else is known.

 My Parents worked at Sovereign Potteries.